-From the time of the USMCA becoming effective, many vehicles manufacturers have communicated their interest in expanding their investments in Mexico (and some actually have begun doing so).
+Since the USMCA has become effective, many vehicle manufacturers have communicated their interest in expanding their investments in Mexico (and some actually have begun doing so).
 In addition, Mexico is expected to continue to reap benefits from the continuing US-China strained relationship; with the US-China rivalry not ebbing, Mexico's advantageous geographic position, and the rise of electric and hybrid vehicles in the industry (in which China is a leader) Mexico and China may become natural business partners, and other companies may seek relocation to Mexico to avoid potential American tariffs imposed on their Chinese interests.

-What are the most relevant automotive-related product compliance safety and environmental regulations, and how are they enforced?
+7 What are the most relevant automotive-related product compliance safety and environmental regulations, and how are they enforced?
 Are there specific rules for product recalls?

-Technical and quality standards regarding safety and emissions that must be met for the Mexican market are contained in official standards (NOMs).
+Technical and quality standards regarding safety and emissions that must be met for the Mexican market are contained in official standards [NOMs].
 Some of the most relevant NOMs include: